CrawlForge

 Bash

 Get your CrawlForge API key at crawlforge.dev/signup -- 1,000 free credits included.
-For Claude API access, visit console.anthropic.com.
+For Claude API access, visit console.anthropic.com and follow the API getting started guide.

 How Claude Tool Use Works with CrawlForge